Sakshamgalyan/guide/docs/Balance.md

 **How to Check Your Merchant Balance:**

-1. Log in to your PaySecure portal.
+1. Log in to your <CompanyName/> portal.
 2. In the side menu, click on the **Operations** module and select **Balances**.
 3. The Balance module opens, displaying your available funds.
 4. Select your desired payment method for detailed views.